leejo/CGI.pm/README.md

 The redirect() method redirects the browser to a different URL.
 If you use redirection like this, you should **not** print out a header as well.

-You should always use full URLs (including the http: or ftp: part) in redirection requests.
-Relative URLs will not work correctly.
+You are advised to use full URLs (absolute with respect to current URL or even including the http: or ftp: part) in redirection requests as relative URLs are resolved by the user agent of the client so may not do what you want or expect them to do.

 You can also use named arguments: